 Around Minca you won’t only find amazing coffee growing on the hillsides, cacao is another plant that thrives in the cooler climate here.
 You can visit cacao farms around Minca and find out how you go from a bean to a bar of chocolate.

-There are a few farms to visit but the one we visited (and the most popular) is La Candeleria.
-Here at the farm, they run a cacao tour for 25,000 COP and it includes a detailed explanation of how they use the bean to make chocolate as well as a few demonstrations.
+There are a few farms to visit but the one we visited (and the most popular) is La Candelaria.
+Here at the farm, they run a cacao tour for 25,000 COP ($5.30 USD) and it includes a detailed explanation of how they use the bean to make chocolate as well as a few demonstrations.

 Even if you don’t want to do the tour you can come here for a coffee and some chocolate.
 The farm is also a coffee farm and they run a coffee tour – but I don’t think you can beat the one at La Victoria.

-Getting there: From Minca town it’s about an hour uphill walk up to the plantation.
-A great idea is to get a motor-taxi to La Victoria then walk down to Pozo Azul and then onto the farm.
-Alternatively, a motor-taxi is 15,000 COP to the farm from Minca town.
+Getting there: From Minca town it’s about an hour of uphill walking to the plantation.
+A great idea is to get a motor taxi to La Victoria then walk down to Pozo Azul and then onto the farm.
+Alternatively, a motor taxi is 15,000 COP ($3 USD) to the farm from Minca town.

 8. Hike to Cerro Kennedy

 Cerro Kennedy is the most adventurous hike in Minca and the one I missed out on.
 But why?
 Well, I didn’t know it existed!
 So for that reason, I want to make sure it’s mentioned more on the web so that other keen hikers can give it a go.

 This 2-day one-night trail leads you to over 3,100 meters (10,170 feet) above sea level and gives you the most epic views in all of the Sierra Nevada.
 From the summit, you can spot the snow-covered peaks of Pico Colón and Pico Bolívar.

 As I didn’t do the trail, please read this article for more information.

 9. Marinka Waterfall